logdna/python/README.md

 Instance of a "sampling class".
 Used to decide if a log should be sent via a random selection over some distribution.
 The default sends everything.
 However, the `UniformSampling` class is included and extension of `Sampling` is welcome.

-Example usage to send 75% of your logs
+Example usage to uniformly send 75% of your logs
 ```python
 import logging
 from logdna import LogDNAHandler, UniformSampling